practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 message-passing classes in touch with one another?

-I became confused about the smartest ways to do this when I started building Ruby apps that involved fetch large amounts of data from external services.
+I became confused about the smartest ways to do this when I started building Ruby apps that involved fetching large amounts of data from external services.
 In these projects, a Rails or Sinatra web application acted as a facade for workers querying a large set of APIs.
 Each API was different from the last, requiring different approaches and different dependencies.
 Some APIs involved five or six different steps, and in some cases each step needed to be handled by a different object.

-I felt I understand object-oriented programming pretty well, yet I struggled with specifying the relationships between objects so that each object knew just enough about its peers to get the job done.
+I felt that I understood object-oriented programming pretty well, yet I struggled with specifying the relationships between objects so that each object knew just enough about its peers to get the job done.
 My style was inconsistent.
 Sometimes I would inject a dependency using the constructor, and sometimes I would use a setter method.
 At other times it seemed more natural to have an object directly instantiate new instances of whatever objects it needed, on the fly.

-### Object Peer Stereotypes

 All of this changed when someone turned me onto the book [Growing Object Oriented Software, Guided by Tests][GOOS] by Steve Freeman and Nat Pryce.
 The book has